Caledonian Stadium

-Caledonian Stadium is a football ground in the Longman area of Inverness, Scotland, near the banks of the Moray Firth.
-It hosts home matches of Scottish Professional Football League club Inverness Caledonian Thistle.
+Caledonian Stadium, currently known commercially as the Sarens PSG Stadium, is a football ground in the Longman area of Inverness, Scotland, near the banks of the Moray Firth.
+It hosts home matches of Scottish League One club Inverness Caledonian Thistle.

 History

 Inverness Caledonian Thistle was formed in 1994 by the merging of two Highland League clubs, Caledonian and Inverness Thistle.
 Between 1994 and 1996, the new club played their home matches at Telford Street Park, which had been the home ground of Caledonian.
 However, one of the pledges made to gain entrance into the Scottish Football League (SFL) was that they would move to a newly built ground by August 1995.
 Four sites were considered until early in 1995, when Highland Council gave approval to a site called East Longman, next to the A9 road and the Kessock Bridge.
 This site had to overcome concerns of the local Harbour Trust that the stadium floodlights would interfere with traffic in the Moray Firth and the need for an access road to relieve traffic from the A9.
 Inverness District Council approved the plans and authorised £900,000 of public funds to cover a funding gap.

 The SFL extended the deadline for a new stadium to 1996, but the District Council was provided legal advice that the public funds could only be provided under set conditions, which caused further delay.
 The club threatened to resign from the SFL if the funds were not forthcoming, but eventually the District Council granted the funds in December 1995.
 The new stadium opened in November 1996 and hosted its first SFL match, a 1–1 draw between Caley Thistle and Albion Rovers.
 The stadium held 5,000 supporters at opening and cost £5.2 million.
 This was funded by selling the old grounds of Caledonian and Inverness Thistle for £1.1 million, the grant from Inverness District Council, £500,000 from the Football Trust and the rest was provided by the Inverness and Nairn Enterprise Board, sponsors and supporters.
 The local authority retained ownership of the ground, with Inverness Caledonian Thistle being given a 99-year lease on the site.

 In March 1997, the Caledonian Stadium hosted its first international game, a 5–1 victory of Scotland U-16 over England U-16.
 In 1998 the stadium hosted Group D of the 1998 UEFA European Under-16 Championship, specifically Russia, Ukraine and Croatia.
 With Israel being hosted in neighbouring Dingwall.
 The Caledonian Stadium also hosted a 4–1 win of Portugal over Israel in the Quarter Finals.
 The stadium also hosted Scotland in a 1–1 draw against the Czech Republic in an unsuccessful attempt of qualifying for the 1999 FIFA Women's World Cup, despite topping their group, losing 7–1 on aggregate to Spain.